waynezwf/q2music/README.md

 # q2music
- Q2Music is an online music player.
+ Q2Music is an online music player for Linux Fedora.

 # install plugins
  First you need install ffmpeg, PySide, PyAudio and PortAudio.